Jordan Hunter (basketball, born 1997): Professional career

 Hunter joined the Sydney Kings of the National Basketball League for the 2019–20 season.
 He played 27 games in his rookie season and helped the Kings to a grand final berth.

-After a stint with the Norths Bears in the Waratah League in 2020, Hunter returned to the Kings for the 2020–21 NBL season and finished runner-up for NBL Most Improved Player.
+After a stint with the Norths Bears in the Waratah League in 2020, where he won league MVP, Hunter returned to the Kings for the 2020–21 NBL season and finished runner-up for NBL Most Improved Player.
 He led the Kings in total rebounds with 227 at 6.3 per game, playing 36 games including 33 starts.

 The 2021 off-season saw Hunter sustain a finger fracture and then a season-ending navicular fracture.
 He missed the entire 2021–22 NBL season, as the Kings won the 2022 NBL championship.

-After playing for the North Gold Coast Seahawks in the 2022 NBL1 North season, Hunter made his return for the Kings in the 2022–23 NBL season.
+After playing for the North Gold Coast Seahawks in the 2022 NBL1 North season, Hunter made his return for the Kings in the 2022–23 NBL season and won his second championship.
+He played a fifth season with the Kings in 2023–24.

+Following the NBL season, Hunter moved to Latvia to play for Rīgas Zeļļi of the Latvian–Estonian Basketball League (LEBL) for the rest of the 2023–24 season.
+He is also set to re-join the North Gold Coast Seahawks for the 2024 NBL1 North season.

+On 18 April 2024, Hunter signed a three-year deal with the South East Melbourne Phoenix.
+Following the 2024–25 NBL season, he joined Santeros de Aguada of the Baloncesto Superior Nacional for the 2025 season.

+National team career

+Hunter played for the Australian national junior program in 2014 and 2015.
+He debuted for the Australian Boomers during the 2025 FIBA Asia Cup qualifiers in 2024.

+In October 2025, Hunter was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.